davchoo/SeniorProject/docker/README.md

 ### postgres
 A container running Postgres with the PostGIS extension installed.
 All data is stored in the `postgres` folder.

+### nginx
+A container running NGINX.
+It is accessible at `http://localhost:9000` and will serve any files in the `nginx/frontend` folder. \
+It is configured to override `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods` headers from proxied servers. \
+Requests to `http://localhost:9000/api/**` will be proxied to the backend at `http://localhost:8080`. \
+Requests to `http://localhost:9000/geoserver/gmaps` will be proxied to `http://localhost:8085/geoserver/gwc/service/gmaps`. \
+Requests to `http://localhost:9000/geoserver/capabilities` will be proxied to `http://localhost:8085/geoserver/ows?service=WMS&version=1.3.0&request=GetCapabilities`.

 ### geoserver
 A container running GeoServer.
 The web panel is accessible at `http://localhost:8085/geoserver`.
 This container is configured to show the qpf, temp, and wx datasets for CONUS.